bseltz-cohesity/scripts/powershell/recoverVM/README.md

 * -prefix: (optional) add a prefix to the VM name during restore
 * -vCenterName: (optional)vCenter protection source to recover to
 * -datacenterName: (optional) name of vSphere data center to recover to
-* -hostName: (optional) name of vSphere host to recover to
+* -computeResource: (optional) name of vSphere host or cluster to recover to
 * -folderName: (optional) name of vSphere folder to recover to
 * -networkName: (optional) VM Network to attach the VM to
 * -datastoreName: (optional) Datastore to recover the VM to